telemachus/notes/lua/beginning-lua-programming/beginning-lua-programming.md

 + `and`
 + `or`

-Because relational operators have relative low precedence, the following work without parentheses.
+Because relational operators have relatively low precedence, the following work without parentheses.

 ```lua